 Course of Study Committee

 The Course of Study Committee is the standing committee of the Yale College Faculty with which directors of undergraduate studies have the most direct and frequent contact.
 It is composed of members of the faculty drawn from the divisions of the humanities, the social sciences, and the natural sciences; members of the Yale College Dean’s Office; and undergraduate students.
 The Course of Study Committee is the main agency by which the Yale College Faculty controls, supervises, and improves the curriculum of Yale College.
 One of its chief responsibilities is considering and approving (or rejecting) proposals for additions or alterations to the curriculum submitted to it by departments and programs.
-The secretary to the chair of the Course of Study Committee is Beth Baumgartel, Assistant University Registrar.
+The secretary to the chair of the Course of Study Committee is Beth Baumgartel, Communications and Publications Manager.